chogerlate/thai_pdf_ocr_module/README.md

-Here's the `README.md` file based on the provided Python scripts and instructions.

-# OCR PDF Extractor
+# Thai OCR PDF Extractor

 This repository contains two separate Python scripts for extracting text from multi-page PDF files using Optical Character Recognition (OCR).
 Each script utilizes a different OCR engine: